Find Affordable College Courses

 Athens, GA

 University of Georgia ranked #7 on this year’s Best Value Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.
-UGA is a very large public school located in the city of Athens.
+UGA is a fairly large public school located in the midsize city of Athens.

-Out-of-state tuition fees for graduate students at UGA are $27,464 per year.
+The average tuition and fees for an out-of-state graduate students at UGA are $27,464 a year.

-In addition to its great value ranking, UGA is in the top 15% of all schools on our Best Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.
+UGA also claimed a spot on our Best Geological & Earth Sciences Doctor’s Degree Schools in the Southeast Region list.
+It’s in the top 15% of all schools in this category.

 Full Geological & Earth Sciences at University of Georgia Report